-- WordPress Themes For Professional and Hobby Photographers
+- WordPress Themes for Professional and Hobby Photographers

 - Free Responsive WordPress Portfolio Themes

-Galleries are the core of any WordPress photoblog that you’ve come across.
-The gallery aspects helps with managing and organizing the media files in a way where you can present them to the user through a smooth user experience.
+Galleries are the core of any WordPress photoblog.
+The gallery aspect helps with managing and organizing the media files in a way where you can present them to the user through a smooth user experience.
 Individual photoblog plugins do exist, but it’s much easier to manage one through the use of a professional photography theme, and a gallery plugin that can be implemented on top of it.
 Grand Flagallery is one such choice for putting the two together, and executing a smooth gallery experience.
 The plugin lets WP admins to upload media content; pictures, music, videos, and lets them combine all of those into single galleries, through any presentation queries that might be favorable.
 The galleries are friendly with tablets and smartphones, and have been carefully configured to compliment search engine requirements as well.

 Cincopa WordPress Media Plugin

 When we think of photoblogs, we might be assuming that a photoblog is only useful for photography content, but more often than not that content type extends to music and video files as well.
 Cincopa’s plugin can handle audio, video and standalone photography equally well across all platforms and browsers.
 The galleries are stylish and allow the user to experience the photo’s just the way you would want them to, through a smooth lightbox gallery experience.
-The photos can be listed in many different styles, including traditional lightbox, pinterest, and image lists.
+The photos can be listed in many different styles, including traditional lightbox, Pinterest, and image lists.
 You can select from the options menu the kind of media-type that you’re working with, whether it’s photos, slideshows, videos, podcasts or audio files, the plugin can handle them all with equal precision.
 Just start making a new post and use the plugins settings buttons to configure your galleries and plug them into your posts.

 Grand Media Gallery lives up to its name.
 It’s a grand plugin with grand functionality.
 The separated media library management window provides plenty of options for photobloggers to configure their galleries and media files in organized manner, to deliver the best browsing experience for the reader.
 Galleries and photos can be managed individually, you can apply custom categories, tags, and filters to each of the photos, and create an unlimited amount of albums.
 It’s much like your personal digital library of photos that you can share with your readers.
 Due to the feedback and receptivity of WP users, a set of modules have been released to extend the basic functionality beyond the basic capabilities.
 Those features include photobox, music management, sliders, 3D galleries, and more.